hedge-ops/gpui-tutorial/README.md

 ![Scaffolding Window](/assets/scaffolding.png)

-If you're having issues (as I did), refer to the setup documentation above and make sure you run all the commands that are needed.
+If you're having issues (as I did), refer to the setup documentation [above](#Installation) which provides excellent troubleshooting instructions.

+### Challenge

+Now that we have a scaffolding, play with the example.
+Can you change it to your name?
+Can you change the background colors?

 ## Conclusion

 This is obviously unfinished, but I'll be on the Zed discord getting feedback and continuing on the journey, updating here.
-Star the repostiory if you're interested!
+I plan on covering basic components (like buttons, labels), docking, input controls, menuing, app icons, CI, and whatever else I need to get myself up to speed with the framework.